ClarifiedSecurity/catapult/docs/01-installation.md

 cd catapult
 ```

-- Create your own variables file based on the example:
+- Create your own variables file based on the example but don't delete the example:

 ```sh
 cp .makerc-vars.example .makerc-vars